You have the right to know:

 - Report financial aid, except loans, to the Internal Revenue Service (IRS) as income if the aid received is more than the amount paid for tuition, fees, books and supplies.
 Contact the IRS for specific details.
 Keep records of what you pay for tuition, fees, books, supplies, etc.

-- Enroll for classes that apply towards your degree.
+- Enroll for classes that apply toward your degree.
 Classes taken by audit or portfolio do not qualify as financial aid hours attempted.

 - Be aware that a drug related conviction, while receiving federal financial aid, will disqualify you for one year of aid or more.